• Skip to primary navigation

 Gluten and Dairy Free Pumpkin Cinnamon Rolls are a great make ahead.
 Keep them tightly sealed at refrigerated and they will keep for up to five days.
 You can reheat them in the oven on a low temperature or in the microwave.

-Top Tip for Gluten and Dairy Free Pumpkin Cinnamon Rolls
+Top Tip for Gluten Free Pumpkin Cinnamon Rolls

 Skip the knife and reach for the unflavored dental floss.
 Using dental floss is a great way to slice your rolled cinnamon rolls, creating clean lines.
 Simply place the dental floss underneath the roll and cross the two sides at the top pulling them through the dough.
 Easy, and one less dish to wash!